Skip to main content

 Sale of egg products

-Egg processors that sell unpasteurised egg products with at least 80% egg white or yolk, or both, within NSW need to demonstrate that they are only sold to a licensed egg business authorised to pasteurise these products by keeping a copy of the purchaser’s current Food Authority licence.
+Egg processors that sell unpasteurised egg products or mixtures, in NSW need to demonstrate that they are only sold to a licensed egg business authorised to pasteurise these products by keeping a copy of the purchaser’s current Food Authority licence.

 These products must also be labelled with an advisory statement to the effect that they are unpasteurised, in accordance with the requirements of Standard 1.2.3 – Mandatory Warnings and Advisory Statements and Declarations of the Food Standards Code.